 Business Magazine interviews Hayley Woodward, Head of Marketing for Rubik’s Brand Limited, as part of our focus on the toy and game sector.

-The company is relatively small, made up of Mark Townend, the CEO, Woodward, and Chrissy Truslow, who is the company’s legal and licensing liaison.
-“She’s been here longer than the Cube actually,” says Woodward.
-“She worked originally as P.A. to Tom Kremer.”
-And then we have just two other employees who look after social media and our web account.
+The company is relatively small, made up of CEO Mike Townend, Woodward, and Chrissy Truslow, who is the company’s legal and licensing liaison.
+Two other employees look after social media and the company’s web account.
 Professor Ernõ Rubik is Honorary Life President.

 In addition to licensing the Rubik’s Cube as a brand, the company is in charge of maintaining relationships with licensees and distributors around the world.
-Hasbro is the biggest licensee that the company deals with, handling mass market production and distribution in the United States, but it is not the only company that Rubik’s Brand Limited works with to get its product out into the world.
-“We actually have two U.S. licensees – Hasbro, who distributes to the big chains, and Winny Maes, who distributes to specialty market,” Woodward says, referring to the company that handles the marketing to small, privately owned toy stores in the country.
+Hasbro is the biggest licensee that the company deals with, handling distribution in the United States, but it is not the only company that Rubik’s Brand Limited works with to get its product out into the world.
+“We actually have two U.S. licensees – Hasbro, who distributes to the big chains, and Winning Moves, who distributes to the specialty toy market,” Woodward explains.
 In addition, the company has over 30 licensees in different territories, worldwide.
 The company also doesn’t change licensees often.
 Most of the companies that are licensed to distribute these toys have been with the company since the Rubik’s Cube was first launched.

-Since its launch in the 1980s, Woodward estimates that they’ve sold more than 450 million Rubik’s Cubes, and the upward trend is continuing to carry this classic toy, that has delighted and infuriated both children and adults for more than 40 years, to new heights.
+Since its launch in the 1980s, Woodward says that they’ve sold more than 450 million Rubik’s Cubes, and it is estimated that an amazing one in seven people have played with this fascinating and frustrating puzzle.
+And the upward trend is continuing to carry this classic toy that has delighted and infuriated both children and adults for more than 40 years, to even newer and greater heights.

 AT A GLANCE